Kozea/Radicale/pages/user_documentation.rst

 - `Apple iCal <http://www.apple.com/macosx/apps/>`_

 More clients will be supported in the future.
-However, it may work with any calendar client which implements CalDAV specifications too (luck is highly recommanded).
+However, it may work with any calendar or contact client which implements CalDAV or CardDAV specifications too (luck is highly recommanded).

 Simple Usage